How Depression Affects Your Body

 Once you become ill, how does depression influence the course of disease?
 For one, you are more likely to develop complications.
 This may be true because depression magnifies physical changes in your brain and body.
 If you already have heart disease, for example, higher levels of stress hormones may make it harder for your body to do needed tissue repair.

 Depression may also make it more difficult to follow instructions, take medications, or stick with other aspects of a treatment regimen.
-Factors like these could help explain why people with depression have a higher risk of death following a heart attack.
 Pain, which is common with depression, can also complicate the treatment of depression.
 This means people with chronic pain tend to have worse depression outcomes.

 Treating Depression, Improving Health

 By now, you know that your physical and mental health perform a delicate dance, greatly affecting each other.
 Be sure to discuss both with your doctor.
 The symptoms of depression and diseases may overlap.
 So, it's important to discuss all your symptoms and health conditions with your doctor.
 This will help your doctor figure out what is causing the physical symptoms -- the depression, another disease, or both.
 Also review any medications you're taking.
 Some can cause symptoms of depression.
 Be sure to have your mental health professional coordinate depression treatment with your other health care providers.

 The good news is that depression treatment is often a "two-for-one" -- by treating the depression, you can also improve your overall health.
 For example, some diabetes research suggests that certain antidepressant medications and psychotherapy may help improve glycemic control, which is necessary in diabetes management.
 Managing depression with medication, support groups, or psychotherapy -- or a combination -- has been shown to improve quality of life as well as adherence to treatment -- but not survival -- for some cancer patients, many of whom receive no depression treatment.